eugenedm/digitalcoach/_posts/2020-02-16-p1-2-from-current-to-desired.md

 Simply ask.

+But before asking them just future pace them with their own imagination.

+Start with this:

-Imagine yourself now and yourself in the future.
+"Imagine yourself now and yourself in one year from now.
 Two dots.
-Point A and point B.
+Point A and point B."

-What has to have happened for them so they achieve their goals?
+What has to have happened in their life so they feel great about  achieving their dream goals?

 You are that person that person in the middle.

 They need you